Arizona State vs. Washington NCAA Football Odds, Plays and Insights | November 13, 2021

 - These two squads combine to allow 39.9 points per game, 4.1 fewer than this contest's over/under.

-- Sun Devils games this season feature an average total of 53.5 points, a number 9.5 points higher than Saturday's over/under.

-- The 44-point over/under for this game is 6.8 points below the 50.8 points per game average total in Huskies games this season.
+- The 50.8 PPG average total in Huskies games this season is 6.8 points more than this game's over/under.

 Arizona State Stats and Trends

-- In games that Arizona State totals more than 336.2 yards, the team is 4-4 against the spread and 6-3 overall.
+- Arizona State is 4-4 against the spread and 6-3 overall when the team amasses over 336.2 yards.

-- This year, the Sun Devils have turned the ball over 18 times, four more than the Huskies' takeaways (14).
+- The Sun Devils have turned the ball over four more times (18 total) than the Huskies have forced a turnover (14) this season.

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.